JKutt/transformers_segmentation/courses/deepMag/report/document.md

 ## Solving with conjugate gradient method

-Now with a forward kernal complete, we will want to see if we can minimize the difference between predicted data and observed synthetic data using a conjugate gradient (CG) method <wiki:Conjugate_gradient_method>.
+Now with a forward simulation kernal complete, we will want to see if we can minimize the difference between predicted data and observed synthetic data using the <wiki:Conjugate_gradient_method> (CG).
 The data difference is simply defined as the $d_{predicted} - d_{observed}$.
 The CG algorithm aims to minimize the objective function to find a model that fits the data.
 Ideally the recovered model being the one the data was generated with.
 The following code uses the forward kernal to solve a linear system resulting in a best fitting model thats fits the synthetic data:

 ```python
 class CGLS(nn.Module):